celerZhao/itemsense-node/README.md

 itemsense.jobs.start(job) // starts a job

-itemsense.jobs.stop(jobId) //stops a job based on the id
+itemsense.jobs.stop(jobId) // stops a job based on the id

 itemsense.jobs.stats(jobId) // retrieves the job stats for a specific job